aymab2010/bloxflip-predictor-bot/README.md

-## Releasing at 10 stars and 20 followers!
+## Releasing code at 10 stars and 20 followers!

 ## Prerequisites